owenyeo/tp/docs/UserGuide.md

 #### 3.2.4 Listing all friends: `list`

-Shows a list of all added friends.
+Shows a list of all your dear added friends.

 Format: `list`